Operational clarity for daily work

 The "Expensive Maintenance" Myth

-A hotel without a PM program appears to save money every month.
-After a year, the apparent savings look substantial.
-Then a pipe bursts: emergency repair costs, guest compensations, lost revenue from room downtime, negative reviews that cost future bookings.
-One major incident typically consumes the entire year's "savings."
-And without maintenance, there will be many incidents.
+A hotel without a PM program looks like it's saving money every month.
+After a year, the savings look real.
+Then a pipe bursts — emergency repair, guest compensation, lost room revenue, reviews that cost future bookings.
+One serious incident usually swallows the whole year of "savings."
+And without maintenance, the incidents keep coming.

-Hotels with effective hotel preventive maintenance programs spend 2-4% of equipment replacement value annually.
-In return, equipment lifespan extends by 20-30%, emergency repairs account for less than 30% of all work, and guest complaints about technical issues drop by 40-60%.
+Hotels with a solid hotel preventive maintenance program spend 2-4% of equipment replacement value a year.
+In return, equipment lasts longer, emergency repairs stay under 30% of all work, and technical complaints from guests drop noticeably.

 The 70/30 Rule: Gold Standard

-How do you know if your hotel preventive maintenance program is working?
-Look at the ratio between preventive and corrective (emergency) work.
-This is the primary KPI of the hotel engineering department.
+How do you know your preventive maintenance program is working?
+Look at the ratio of planned work to emergency work.
+It's the single clearest KPI for the hotel engineering department.

 PM/CM Ratio Diagnosis Action Required